cockroachdb/docs/v22.1/show-backup.md

  When a [backup is created by a schedule](create-schedule-for-backup.html), it is stored within a collection of backups in the given collection URI.
 To view details for a backup created by a schedule, you can use the following:

-- `SHOW BACKUPS IN y` statement to [view a list of the available full backup subdirectories](#view-a-list-of-the-available-full-backup-subdirectories).
+- `SHOW BACKUPS IN collectionURI` statement to [view a list of the available full backup subdirectories](#view-a-list-of-the-available-full-backup-subdirectories).
-- `SHOW BACKUP FROM x IN y` statement to [view a list of the full and incremental backups that are stored in a specific full backup's subdirectory](#view-a-list-of-the-full-and-incremental-backups-in-a-specific-full-backup-subdirectory).
+- `SHOW BACKUP FROM subdirectory IN collectionURI` statement to [view a list of the full and incremental backups that are stored in a specific full backup's subdirectory](#view-a-list-of-the-full-and-incremental-backups-in-a-specific-full-backup-subdirectory).

 ### Show an encrypted backup